winson0123/Smart-Temperature-Logger/README.md

 There is a need to turn the Temperature System on from the Web Server.
 Access the webserver and log into the domain.

 Turn on the Temperature System by clicking on the "ON/OFF" button on the dashboard.
 Once there is a message displayed on the LCD screen stating that the system is online, and everything should be in order.

+## Section 13 - Source Codes
+#### Download the sources codes and put to the respective location as per stated by the folder.